 Impact Experience Word finding Difficulty recalling and finding words.
 May substitute words they cannot remember with descriptions.
-May forget names of things, people and places.
-Difficulty explaining or understanding abstract ideas and concepts May have difficulty explaining how they feel emotionally or physically.
+Comprehension and formulation of language May forget names of things, people and places.
+Difficulty explaining ideas and concepts May have difficulty explaining how they feel emotionally or physically.
 Unable to initiate conversation Require prompts from others to start conversation.
 Difficulty following thread of conversation May make comments that do not fit the circumstance or flow of conversation.
 Has difficulty absorbing more than one idea or concept at a time.
 Repetitiveness Person may say the same things or ask the same questions multiple times.
 Word sequencing May jumble sequence of words.
 Shortened attention span May be easily distracted.
 Reasoning May not be able to use reason when discussing ideas.
-Limitations with verbal communication May rely more on reading body language of others and their tone of voice.
+Limitations with verbal communication Heightened attention to read body language of others.